Criminal Lawyer in El Paso

 - Traffic Violations – Whether you are stopped for speeding or running a red light, we can help try to reduce your fine or get your ticket dismissed.
-Our criminal lawyers are well-versed in handling every kind of traffic violation and saving points from your license.
+Our El Paso criminal lawyer is well-versed in handling every kind of traffic violation and saving points from your license

 - Driving While Intoxicated (DWI) – Driving while intoxicated is one of the most commonly charged offenses in the state, and it can happen to anyone.
 If you have been arrested for DWI, you only have a limited amount of time to stop the automatic suspension of your license.
 You need to act fast to protect your driving privileges.

 - Drug Crimes – From possession to trafficking, drug offenses are heavily prosecuted in Texas.
 You could face severe fines and imprisonment even on a first offense.
 If you are arrested for a drug crime, you need high-quality legal representation to get the best possible outcome in your case.

 - Theft Crimes – Many people are arrested for robbery, burglary, and other theft crimes.
 It can be as simple as you were in the wrong place at the wrong time or that you were misidentified by an eyewitness.
 Regardless of the circumstances, you should always consult an attorney before appearing in court.